How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Multiplicative martingales and travelling wave solutions

 \section{Multiplicative martingales and travelling wave solutions}

-The convergence results in the preceding section contain all the necessary tools to turn back to our original PDE \eqref{eq:FKPPDormancy}.
-We again reduce solutions of the corresponding wave equation \eqref{eq:TravellingWaveI} to martingales of a specific form.
-In this case we will look for multiplicative martingales rather than additive martingales.
-As before, we focus on model variant I. Analogous results hold for variant II.
+The convergence results in the preceding section contain all the necessary tools for the analysis of travelling wave solutions to our original PDE \eqref{eq:FKPPDormancy}.
+As before, we focus on model variant I, but emphasize that analogous results can be proved for variant II.
+Again, we will employ martingale methods, this time based on so-called multiplicative instead of additive martingales, the use of which was initiated by Neveu \cite{N88}.